Agdistis: Cult

 Her name also appears on a dedication from Panticapaeum, an ancient Greek city on the eastern shore of Crimea, and, in Egypt, in an inscription recording the construction of a naos and its temenos (temple and temple precinct), during the reign of Ptolemy Philadelphus (284-246 BC).

 While some of the occurrences of the name "Agdistis" are found together, and in the same context, with the Great Mother (such as in the altar at Sizma) and thus the two goddesses can be assumed to have been considered distinct, most are not.
 In such cases, where the name is found alone, it is impossible to know whether it was being used as one of the many epithets of the Great Mother, or instead used as a reference to Agdistis as a separate goddess.
-In either case, it is also unknown to what extant, if any, Agdistis' peculiar hermaphroditic nature informed Agdists' cult practice.
+In either case, it is also unknown to what extant, if any, Agdistis' hermaphroditic nature informed Agdists' cult practice.

 There is also epigraphic evidence that Agdistis was considered to be "a goddess with benevolent and healing traits".

 Androgyny

 Both Pausanias and Arnobius present Agdistis as being born an hermaphrodite, whom the gods caused to be castrated.
-According to Pausanias this was because the gods were afraid of Agdistis, while Arnobius makes clear this fear was a reaction to Agdistis' androgyny, which produced in her/him "a fierceness of disposition beyond control, lust made furious", derived "from both sexes!".
+According to Pausanias this was because the gods were afraid of Agdistis, while Arnobius makes clear this fear was a reaction to Agdistis' androgyny, which produced in him "a fierceness of disposition beyond control, lust made furious", derived "from both sexes!".
 Agdistis is also intimately associated with the boy Attis, who, like the Agdistis in Arnobius' version, self-castrates.
 The central theme of these accounts have been taken by some to be "the myth of the primeval Androgyne", a theme also seen to be present in "other Phrygian religious traditions".

 Attempts have been made to connect Agdistis to other Phrygian deities who were also androgynous.
-Her name has been conjectured to be the Greek form of the name (possibly Andistis) of an earlier Phrygian divine androgyne.
+His name has been conjectured to be the Greek form of the name (possibly Andistis) of an earlier Phrygian divine androgyne.